GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

     - 'gcr.io/$PROJECT_ID/products-api:${_VERSION}'

 This file instructs Cloud Build to build a Docker image using the Dockerfile in the repository and then to push the generated Docker image to Container
 Registry when done.
-This happen when a new push is made to the repository in the master branch.
+This happens when a new push is made to the repository in the master branch.

 To test this part of the system, push a change to the repository and check whether the build is started automatically, as shown here: